oroinc/documentation/commerce/admin_guide/config_levels/website.rst

 On the website level, there is a number of options that you can configure specifically for the particular OroCommerce website, but which will not affect system-wide or organization-wide configuration.

-.. important:: Website-level configuration settings can fall back to global settings.
-For this, select the **Use System** check box next to the selected option.
+.. important:: Website-level configuration settings can fall back to organization settings.
+For this, select the **Use Organization** check box next to the selected option.
 To go back to the default website-level settings, click **Reset** on the top right.

 Two categories of settings are available for configuration at the website level: